-- Using drugs and/or alcohol on a regularbasis. - Losing control of the amount of drugs and/or alcohol used after being high or drunk. - Constantly talking about using drugs and/oralcohol. - Believing that drugs and/or alcohol are necessary in order to have fun. - Using more drugs and/or alcohol to get the same effects as in the past. - Avoiding people in order to get high ordrunk. - Pressuring others to use drugs and/oralcohol. - Foregoing activities that were once priorities (i.e. work, sports, spending time with family and sober friends). - Getting into trouble at school, at work, or with thelaw. - Taking risks, including sexual promiscuity and driving while intoxicated. - Lying about things, including the amount of drugs and/or alcohol used. - Feeling hopeless, depressed, or evensuicidal.
+- Using drugs and/or alcohol regularly. - Losing control of the amount of drugs and/or alcohol used after being high or drunk. - Constantly talking about using drugs and/oralcohol. - Believing that drugs and/or alcohol are necessary to have fun. - Using more drugs and/or alcohol to get the same effects as in the past. - Avoiding people to get high or drunk. - Pressuring others to use drugs and/oralcohol.

+- Foregoing activities that were once priorities (i.e., work, sports, spending time with family and sober friends). - Getting into trouble at school, at work, or with the law. - Taking risks, including sexual promiscuity and driving while intoxicated. - Lying about things, including the amount of drugs and/or alcohol used. - Feeling hopeless, depressed, or even suicidal.